WebOfTrustInfo/rwot6-santabarbara/draft-documents/btcr_resolver.md

 ### Terminology
 - "Extended transaction reference": refers to our specific transaction reference customizations for the BTCR DID method spec [Issue #1](https://github.com/w3c-ccg/didm-btcr/issues/1)
 - "txref-ext": abbreviation for above
-- "Constructed" DID Document is what the resolver generates
+- "Constructed" DID Document: what the resolver generates
-- "Continuation" DID Document is a referenced DID document to be merged into the constructed DID document
+- "Continuation" DID Document: a referenced DID document to be merged into the constructed DID document
-    - We use to call this "DID Fragment" but this is confusing because of [DID Fragments defined in the spec](https://w3c-ccg.github.io/did-spec/#did-fragments)
+    - We used to call this a "DID Fragment" but this is confusing because of [DID Fragments defined in the spec](https://w3c-ccg.github.io/did-spec/#did-fragments)

 ### Goal
-This phase constructs the "implicit" DID Document from Bitcoin transaction data
+This phase constructs the "implicit" DID Document from Bitcoin transaction data.

 ### Steps
 0. Confirm `method` from the DID is `btcr`.
 Fail if not